 A plaintiff must show that a defendant’s breach was the actual and proximate cause of their injuries.
 The actual cause is the factual cause of the accident.
 But for the defendant’s negligent behavior, the plaintiff would not have suffered harm.
 The proximate cause of the defendant’s injuries is the legal cause of the accident.
 In court, boat accident plaintiffs in Hammond would have to show that the defendant’s conduct was reasonably related to the harm that was suffered.
 For example, if the defendant was negligently driving their boat, but the plaintiff’s injuries resulted from a lightning boat, actual or proximate cause would not be present.

-Boat accident injuries could range anywhere from bodily injuries to property damages.
-Boat accident victims in Hammond could pursue four types of legal recovery under a personal injury action.
+Boat accident injuries could range anywhere from bodily injuries (including spinal cord injuries or TBI) to property damages.
+Boat accident victims in Hammond could pursue four types of legal recovery under this type of claim.

 The first type of damages is economic damages.
 These damages could be accurately proven through documentation and include things like medical bills, out-of-pocket expenses, and lost wages.

 The second type of damages is non-economic damages, which are less easy to prove and are usually determined by the court based on multiple factors.
-These nonmonetary damages might include pain and suffering, and emotional distress that resulted from the accident.
+These non-monetary damages might include pain and suffering, and emotional distress that resulted from the boat accident.

 Punitive damages, the third type of damages, are less likely to be awarded.
 These damages are used to punish the defendant for their wrongful conduct, which rises above ordinary negligence.

 The hard work of a Hammond boat accident lawyer could help ease the pain of seeking your legal recovery.
 You have likely already been stressing enough healing from injuries and repairing property damage.
-The guidance and support of a committed personal injury attorney could help make the process less confusing and potentially more rewarding.
+The guidance and support of a McCready Law attorney could help make the process less confusing and potentially more rewarding.
 Schedule a consultation today to learn more about your legal options.